mattclarke/advent_of_code_24/README.md

 ## Day 11
 - Part 1: Simple brute force.
 - Part 2: Wasted a lot of time trying to work out if there was a pattern before realising it was just a DP problem.

+In fact, it is much much simpler than that: could just use two Counters!
+See code.